Bigjango13/Burlap/docs/extensions.md

 ### `__burlap_load_functi(libhandle, name)`

-Trys to find the symbol called `name` in the library with handle `libhandle` (raises an error on failure).
+Tries to find the symbol called `name` in the library with handle `libhandle` (raises an error on failure).
 Internally uses `dlsym` to find symbols.

 ### `__burlap_ffi_call(func_ptr, args, ret_type)`